Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 Re: (Score:2)

-They do not say anything about read (Score:3, Informative)
+They do not say anything about read (Score:4, Informative)

 Intel says "Intel believes these exploits do not have the potential to corrupt, modify or delete data."